top of page

 Without a plan, it’s easy to miss a required credit, accidentally overload a student's senior year, or scramble to document everything later.
 A four-year coursework overview allows you to:

-A word of caution, though: it’s easy to let anxiety control you and to get stuck trying to “get it right” from the beginning.
-But your student is a moving target—and that’s a wonderful thing.
+A word of caution, though: it’s easy to let anxiety control you and to get stuck trying to “get it right” from the beginning (we're speaking from experience here).
+But your student is a moving target - and that’s a wonderful thing.
 Resist the temptation to over-schedule or specialize too soon.
 Leave room for:

 As you create space for them to discover their passions, remember: this is a plan, not a prison.